tammyk7/auction-mvc/java/hydra-training-modules/Module_2_Replicated_state_machines_and_distributed_consensus/Module 2.md

 ### Why do we need consensus?

-Consensus enables fault tolerance in distributed systems by ensuring that every node agrees on a common value or state, even in the presence of errors and failures.
+Consensus enables fault tolerance in distributed systems by ensuring that every node replicates the commands in its log.
 If a node goes down, you can be assured that another node is running with the same state prior to the crash.
 This potentially enables you to resume your application as normal or, at the very least, reduce system downtime.

 ### What are some distributed consensus algorithms that I can use?